galaxyproject/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.md

 >   {: .comment}
 {: .hands_on}

 We have now 48 proteins.

-Next step : to identify proteins already seen in LS MS/MS experiments.
+The next step is to identify those proteins already previously observed in LS MS/MS experiments.

 # Check for previous detection by LC-MS/MS experiments